How to File for Divorce – Part 1

 Stay tuned for the next installment in this article series.
 Part 2 will clarify the processes involved in the first half of a divorce in more detail.
 Part 3 will bring you through the second half.

-If you would like to explore the above options or learn more about other roads to divorce, including the Collaborative Divorce process or Arbitration, please contact me, Jessica N. Mazur at email@example.com or call me at 732-545-4717 x3859.
+If you would like to explore the above options or learn more about other ways to file for divorce, including the Collaborative Divorce process or Arbitration, please contact me, Jessica N. Mazur at firstname.lastname@example.org or call me at 732-545-4717 x3859.